Reasons to consider using a PDF

 - Requires download, demands time and data to acquire information

 - More time-consuming to update

-- Put the contents of the PDF directly on a webpage.
-If you can take content out of your PDF, do so.
+- Put the contents of the PDF directly on a webpage also.
+Take content out of PDF, whenever possible.
 It is a much more pleasant experience for website visitors to read the content on a webpage (assuming it has been appropriately styled for web) than to read a PDF.
 If you must include a PDF, consider providing the same information—perhaps in a more concise manner—on the webpage.

 - Keep PDF files as small as possible.
 Browsers often need to download the full file before rendering it.
 Long download times can mean visitors get impatient and leave the page or site before the PDF appears.

-- Include navigation in your PDF.
-Include a table of contents, and make sure the page numbers are clickable so that your readers can easily navigate the document.
+- Include navigation in PDF.
+Include a table of contents, and make sure the page numbers are clickable so users can easily navigate the document.